bexelbie/bexelbie.github.io/about.md

 The theme is the official [jekyll version](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll) of the [Clean Blog](https://startbootstrap.com/template-overviews/clean-blog/) from [Start Bootstrap](https://startbootstrap.com/).
 The theme has been modified by me with several patches and extensions.
 They can be reviewed in the site's source repository.
 I also maintain a ["stable" branch"](https://github.com/bexelbie/startbootstrap-clean-blog-jekyll) with all my changes, both private and those are are submitted for upstream consideration.

-Comments on only occasionally enabled.
+Comments are only occasionally enabled.
 I think that most of my writing deserve a response via your own blog/social media and I encourage you to do so.
 In a few situations I've enabled comments because they make sense for that particular article.
 Comments are powered by [Staticman](https://staticman.net/).

 Reading times are roughly calculated using a reading speed of 180 words per minute.
 The code is from [Carlos Alexandro Becker](https://carlosbecker.com/posts/jekyll-reading-time-without-plugins/).